kkots/ggxrd_hitbox_overlay_2211/README.md

 ; Setting this to true (default) will show super jump installs on dedicated separate lines in the following format: 'Super Jump Install'.
 ; This setting does not affect the display of (regular) jump installs, which are always displayed. comboRecipe_showSuperJumpInstalls = true

 ; Specify true or false.
+; Setting this to true will make the Combo Recipe panel display the number of hits in parentheses, like so: 2H(2);
+; This would mean that 2H hit twice. comboRecipe_showNumberOfHits = true

+; Specify true or false.
 ; Setting this to true will make the Combo Recipe panel display without a background, just text and grid cell outlines.